* This is the Consumer Version. *

 A perforation is a hole in the eardrum.

-Eardrum perforations are often caused by middle ear infections.
+Eardrum perforations are caused by middle ear infections and injuries.

 Perforation causes sudden ear pain, sometimes with bleeding from the ear, hearing loss, or noise in the ear.